-Below, I’ve put both cards head to head across a variety of games at both 1080p and 1440p to see exactly what they’re made of and, most importantly, how much faster Nvidia’s Super-charged GTX 1660 is compared to its decidedly not Super (but still very much best graphics card-worthy) sibling.
+Below, I’ve put both cards head to head across a variety of games at both 1080p and 1440p to see exactly what they’re made of and, most importantly, how much faster Nvidia’s Super-charged GTX 1660 is compared to its decidedly not Super (but still very much best graphic card-worthy) sibling.
 To the bar charts!

 GTX 1660 vs 1660 Super: How we test